‘Will we compete again?’ Statistics favorable following colic surgery

 Last week, a new study from Finland helped paint a bigger, brighter picture for owner decision-making.
 A number-crunching study funded by the American animal health charity Morris Animal Foundation shows that colic surgery results in overwhelmingly positive outcomes for both horses and owners.

-Colic, defined as abdominal pain, affects between 4 and 10 percent of horses during their lifetimes.
+Colic, defined as abdominal pain, affects between four and 10 percent of horses during their lifetimes.
 It is a serious and sometimes life-threatening condition.

 First, it should be noted that colic surgery is still a risk for horses.
-In the study, 82.6% (195/236) survived the surgery, but that translates to more than one in ten who did not survive.
-Post-surgical complications are another consideration; 74.9% (146 of 195 surgery-surviving horses) were successfully discharged after recovering from surgery.
+In the study, 82.6% (195/236) survived the surgery.
+However, that translates to more than one in 10 who did not survive.
+Post-surgical complications are another consideration.
+That said, 74.9% (146 of 195 surgery-surviving horses) were successfully discharged after recovering from surgery.

 “Many horses encounter colic at some point of their life and, fortunately, many of the episodes can be treated conservatively with medication and fluids,” said Dr. Isa Immonen, University of Helsinki, Finland, one of the paper’s authors.
 “Sometimes, however, the horse requires surgical treatment, which is expensive and a major operation for the horse.
 This may be a difficult life-and-death decision for the owner.”

-Researchers looked at the long-term outcomes of 236 horses undergoing surgery for colic between 2006 and 2012, focusing on owner satisfaction and patient performance after surgery.
-The team found that, of the horses that survived to hospital discharge, 83.7 percent returned to their previous or intended activity, and 78.5 percent regained their pre-surgical or higher level of performance.
+Researchers looked at the long-term outcomes of 236 horses undergoing surgery for colic between 2006 and 2012.
+The focus was on owner satisfaction and patient performance after surgery.
+The team found that, of the horses that survived to hospital discharge, 83.7 percent returned to their previous or intended activity.
+And 78.5 percent regained their pre-surgical or higher level of performance.

-The team also found a high level (96.3 percent) of owners were satisfied with their veterinary care and that “nearly all (98.5 percent) evaluated the recovery after the colic surgery as satisfactory or above.”
+The team also found a high level (96.3 percent) of owners were satisfied with their veterinary care.
+In addition, “nearly all (98.5 percent) evaluated the recovery after the colic surgery as satisfactory or above.”

-“We felt that defining the factors affecting the prognosis and postoperative performance could give answers that would help both the owners and the veterinarians in the decision-making process – whether to operate or not – especially when focusing on the meaningful long-term life and use of the horse after colic surgery,” said Dr. Immonen.
+“We felt that defining the factors affecting the prognosis and postoperative performance could give answers that would help both the owners and the veterinarians in the decision-making process—whether to operate or not—specially when focusing on the meaningful long-term life and use of the horse after colic surgery,” said Dr. Immonen.

 The bottom line for horse owners is to never be complacent that a colic case can simply be fixed by surgery.
 Colic is a serious and life-threatening health condition.
-But if surgery is an option and the horse survives both the surgery and the post-operative recovery, the future looks promising that an athletic horse will return to form, potentially at the level attained before the surgery.
+But if surgery is an option and the horse survives both the surgery and the post-operative recovery, the future looks promising.
+An athletic horse may well return to form, potentially at the level attained before the surgery.

-Groundbreaking Equine Colic Research Project: First Study Results Published (2015)
+Also see: Groundbreaking Equine Colic Research Project: First Study Results Published (2015).

 CATEGORIES